mblayman/mattlayman.com/content/django-riffs/2022-02-06-setting-sites.md

 of `project.settings.dev`,
 all the values from `base.py` will be used via `dev.py`.

-This scheme gives you control to define common things once, but there is still a big challenge with this.
-What do we do about settings
-that need to be kept secret
-(e.g., API keys)?

 *Don't commit secret data to your code repository!*
 Adding secrets to your source control tool